THE QUESTION FOR 100 METERS IN THE BLUE HOLE OF DAHAB: HISTORY, RISKS AND EXECUTION

 Dahab: A Jewel in the Sinai

-Dahab is a charming coastal town located on Egypt’s Sinai Peninsula and is a world-famous destination for snorkelers and divers of all types: free, recreational and technical.
+Dahab is a charming coastal town located on Egypt’s Sinai Peninsula and is a world-famous destination for snorkelers and diverse of all types: free, recreational and technical.
 Its origins date back to ancient civilizations, with traces of Bedouin camps and trade routes that have crisscrossed the region for centuries.

-The town is located approximately 80 kilometers north of Sharm El Sheikh and can be reached by air, with frequent flights from Sharm El Sheikh International Airport, followed by a drive or bus to Dahab.
+The town is located approximately 80 kilometers north of Sharm El Sheikh and can be recovered by air, with frequent flights from Sharm El Sheikh International Airport, followed by a drive or bus to Dahab.
 Regardless of the mode of transport chosen, arrival in Dahab is always marked by the warm welcome of the local people and the stunning views of the turquoise waters that surround it.

 Photo: Author